 I love this camera.
 It’s my go-to when I grab a camera for travel or every day.
 It’s great quality and in the mid-range for price of similar cameras.
 I own a few lenses to go along with it and I don’t see myself upgrading any time soon.

 When I want a camera to fit in my pocket, or to shoot a video without breaking my arm, this is my choice.
-Steve uses this a lot for filming in the gym.
+Steve uses this a lot for filming in the gym and I use it for most of my videos.
 It’s great quality, especially for its size, and it’s light and easy to use.

 This is essential for when I’m out and about and either need something hands-free or waterproof.
 I’ve taken this diving, hiking, zip-lining… there’s many possibilities.
 With all of the attachments it’s invaluable when you want to capture an adventure.